 - Increases vitamin D – Known as the “sunshine vitamin,” vitamin D is produced in the skin by exposure to the sun.
 This vitamin optimizes the immune system and destroys free radicals which can damage the skin and cause premature aging.
 Outdoor exercise facilitates the production of vitamin D in our skin.
 However, care should be taken in exposing the sun to too much sun.
 Doing so can increase the appearance of wrinkles and sunspots and increase the risk of cancer.

-Yes, there are many benefits to exercise and healthier skin is just one of them.
+Yes, there are many health benefits to exercise and healthier skin is just one of them.
 The connection between exercise and healthy glowing skin is a bond that every person should explore.